lentilus/fastex.nvim/README.md

 ```latex
 $ foo + bar - \pi _$
 ```
-And let "_" be the cursor position
+And let `_` be the cursor position

-We want to be able to press "ag" in order to add angle brackets.
+We want to be able to press `ag` in order to add angle brackets.
 So

 ```latex
 $ foo + bar - \pi ag_$